a-b-street/docs/book/src/software/ungap_the_map/plan.md

 ![](../../project/retrospective/traffic_sim.gif)

-Roughly whenever want, we could scale up to more cities.
+Roughly whenever we want, we could scale up to more cities.
 There's always some specialized effort to fix the most egregious OpenStreetMap data quality issues.
 Getting travel demand data is a common challenge, but it's less important for this bike network tool.
 The limiting factor to expanding quickly really is time